 IV.
 APPLICATION DEADLINE

-All application materials must be postmarked no later than the date indicated on the respective Competition page.
+All application materials must be delivered to the American Protege office no later than the date indicated on the respective Competition page.

 V. APPLICATION FEE